data-hfg/contentful.dart/package/README.md

 ### Tutorials & other resources

 * This library is a wrapper around our Contentful Delivery REST API.
 Some more specific details such as search parameters and pagination are better explained on the [REST API reference](https://www.contentful.com/developers/docs/references/content-delivery-api/), and you can also get a better understanding of how the requests look under the hood.

-* Check the [Contentful for Swift](https://www.contentful.com/developers/docs/ios/tutorials/) page for Tutorials, Demo Apps, and more information on other ways of using Swift with Contentful
+* Check the [Contentful](https://www.contentful.com/developers/docs/platforms/) page for Tutorials, Demo Apps.

 #### Example application